This website requires JavaScript to function. Please enable JavaScript in your browser settings.

 Pro Tip: The quietest time is 06:00–08:00 on Arno promenades when the sunrise on the Leaning Tower makes it pure magic, perfect for discreet CBD or edibles.

-Cannabis Culture in Pisa: The Local Perspective
+Cannabis Culture in Pisa: Student Energy & Tourist Influence

 Cannabis in Pisa isn’t loud, visible, or part of the postcard image rather it lives quietly in the background, shaped by a strong student presence, deep local traditions, and constant tourist pressure.
 Locals tend to draw a hard line between private acceptance and public disapproval: what you do at home is your business, what you do near the Leaning Tower is everyone’s problem.